eapowertools/qlik-field-usage-automation/README.md

 ### Nested Variable Referencing
 Variables are also scanned recursively for the presence of other variable names, and thereby associated to any fields that those nested variables contain.

-For example, if an application contains the following trhee variables:
+For example, if a Qlik Sense application contains the following three variables:
 - Name: `vCost`, Definition: `=Sum(Cost)`
 - Name: `vSales`, Definition: `=Sum(Sales)`
 - Name: `vProfit`, Definition: `$(vSales) - $(vCost)`